gshockv/WeatherApp/README.md

-# WeatherApp
+# Weather Android Application

-Simple weather app for Android
+This application built as a result of codelab https://codelabs.developers.google.com/codelabs/build-app-with-arch-components/